Drum, Warble, Hum, Buzz, Trill

 Drum, Warble, Hum, Buzz, Trill, 2023, Wood, metal, plastic, cloth, plaster, resin, paper clay, cotton paper, magnets, electronics, sound, approximately 4′ x 8′ x 4′

-The musical composition for the installation operates within a computer program that perpetuates constant change within a set repetitive structure.
-Using a probability-based algorithmic process, the program remixes patterns to simulate a continuously evolving soundscape.
+The musical composition for the installation operates within a computer program that perpetuates constant change within a set structure.
+Using a probability-based algorithm, the program remixes patterns to simulate a continuously evolving soundscape.
 This work encourages listeners to engage with the subtle, complex, and often overlooked rhythms in an environment, challenging them to rethink the term “nature,” recognizing that the artificial can be an integral part of ecological and biological systems.

 Drum Warble Hum Buzz Trill